curtis-allan/Shad4Fasthtml/docs/md/table_template.md

 >[!IMPORTANT]
 > This documentation is still under development.
-For a reference on how to use the table component, please refer to the <a href="https://ui.shadcn.com/docs/components/table" target="_blank">Shadcn-ui documentation</a> and the source code in the GitHub repository.
+For a reference on how to use the component, please refer to the <a href="https://ui.shadcn.com/docs/components" target="_blank">Shadcn-ui documentation</a> and the source code in the GitHub repository.